trambui09/ride-share/README.md

 Use the file `worksheet.rb` to complete this activity.
 Open up this file, and type your answers below each prompt.
 We will not be turning this assignment in, so feel free to write any comments or thoughts within this file!

 ### Step 0: Understand the data we need to organize
 In your text editor, open up the file named `rides.csv`.
-It holds a pieces of concrete, instances of data.
+This file holds pieces of concrete, instances of data as rows in a format similar to a table or spreadsheet.
 Answer the following questions, and write them down either in a text file, on paper, or on a whiteboard.
 If you're spending more than 5 minutes on a question, write down your questions and your ideas and move to the next question.

 1. What _things_ (objects, nouns) are represented or described in this file?
 We can think of at least six different things.
 1. From the things you listed in the previous question, all of those things have relationships to each other. (an ID belongs to a person, for instance.
 As an abstract, unrelated example a VIN belongs to a vehicle, and a vehicle has a VIN.)
 Consider the relationships between the pieces of data.